 In some cases, an NPC will just show up, as seen with Bloody Finger Hunter Yura, who aids you in your fight against the NPC invader, Bloody Finger Nerijus.
-Most cases, though, you have to activate the gold summoning sign(s) for the NPC summon to show up.
+In most cases, though, you have to activate the gold summoning sign(s) for the NPC summon to show up.
 For most NPC summons, you have to progress their questlines to a certain point to get their summon signs to appear.

 Tools and items can help you in some boss fights

-In Elden Ring, there some tools that are helpful in select boss fights.
-They are Margit's Shackle, Mohg's Shackle, and the Blasphemous Claw.
+In Elden Ring, there are some tools that are helpful in select boss fights.
+They are Margit’s Shackle, Mohg’s Shackle, and the Blasphemous Claw.